foxfriends/foxfriends/README.md

 [blog]: https://blog.cameldridge.com

-My current project is [Trilogy][]; a new programming language combining the best of imperative, functional, *and* logical programming, along with the latest and greatest investigations into effect systems.
+My current project is [Trilogy][]; a new programming language combining the best of imperative, functional, *and* logic programming, along with the latest and greatest investigations into effect systems.
 For those who paid any notice to my previous language project, [Lumber][], this is sort of a follow-up to try and overcome some of the pain points